emtiu/roundcube-cookielifetime/README.md

-# patches to Roundcube webmail for configurable login cookie lifetime
+# patching Roundcube webmail for configurable login cookie lifetime

 There's [been](https://github.com/roundcube/roundcubemail/issues/5050) [considerable](https://github.com/roundcube/roundcubemail/pull/7709) [interest](https://github.com/roundcube/roundcubemail/issues/7865) [over](https://github.com/roundcube/roundcubemail/issues/7251) [the](https://packagist.org/packages/texxasrulez/persistent_login) [years](http://lists.roundcube.net/pipermail/dev/2007-August/005317.html) in configuring the lifetime of Roundcube's login cookies.
 However, such a feature is [not going into Roundcube anytime soon](https://github.com/roundcube/roundcubemail/issues/7865#issuecomment-770343039).
 ## How Roundcube's default session lifetime management works
-*(incomplete description, considering only aspects affected by these patches)*
+*(incomplete description, considering only aspects affected by this patch)*

 The `session_lifetime` config option defines how many minutes may pass without a user having Roundcube open/reachable before the server considers their session expired and the user is logged out.

 Also, Roundcube sets a cookie named `roundcube_sessauth` (by default, the name is configurable by the `session_auth_name` config option).
 If the browser does not present this cookie when accessing Roundcube, the user is logged out.

 Roundcube hardcodes the lifetime of this cookie as 0, meaning the browser considers it a *"session cookie"*.
-Browsers delete session cookies on exit.
+Browsers delete session cookies on quit/exit.

 All of this means that after login, the following situations lead to a user being logged out automatically:
 - The user has closed Roundcube/lost the connection, and the number of minutes defined in the `session_lifetime` config option has passed without the user opening Roundcube again.
-- The user's browser exits, deleting the `roundcube_sessauth` cookie.
+- The user's browser quits, deleting the `roundcube_sessauth` cookie.
 ## What's the problem? / Why this patch?
 Some users want their session to stay alive even when they close their browsers.
-Also, consider that smartphone browsers don't actually ever *exit* in any predictable way, which means that users of Roundcube on a smartphone may get logged out unpredictably at any time.
+Also, consider that smartphone browsers don't actually ever *quit* in any predictable way, which means that users of Roundcube on a smartphone may get logged out unpredictably at any time.

+Setting a lifetime on the `roundcube_sessauth` solves this by giving the browser a defined time until which to keep the cookie, regardless of if or when the browser quits.
 There are two ways to achieve this:
  1. **Manipulate the lifetime of the `roundcube_sessauth` cookie in the browser, preventing it from getting deleted.** (This works without changing Roundcube's code, but has to be done manually after each login, because Roundcube sets `roundcube_sessauth` as a session cookie on each login.)
  2. **Use this patch to make the `roundcube_sessauth` cookie's lifetime configurable in Roundcube.**
 ## How it works